oriolgual/reefpoints/source/posts/2015-06-25-color-1-art-history.md

 twitter: "rgbcolor"
 summary: "Part 1 of 4 in the UX color series"
 published: true
-tags: UX, UX design, Design, color, art
+tags: user experience, UX design, design, color, art
 ---

 *This post is based on a talk I presented at [UX Burlington](http://uxburlington.com/)*